-Formulate and adopt supporting public policies for the harmonious integration of contemporary intervention into the historic urban fabric
+Formulate and adopt supporting public policies for the integration of urban heritage conservation strategies into national development policies and agendas

-- 5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
+5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes

+5.13.1 - How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?